 In other words, you can edit, customize, or use the core files present on your site, and as time goes by, you can even pitch the developers more efficient ways of upgrading their engine.
 Here are six options that are guaranteed to spark your interest:

 When it comes to managing your content with WordPress, the situation is quite simple: all you need is to create a page, add it to the existing menu, afterward feeling free to post images, content, videos, and others.
-Similar to Google Sites, WordPress is free of charge and you can host it yourself on shared hosting like Godaddy & more.
+Similar to Google Sites, WordPress is free of charge and they’ll do hosting for you for free.

 With a simple interface, hundreds of extensions, and a supportive community, what’s not to love about WordPress?